bruce-hill/tomo/docs/text.md

 strings](https://docs.raku.org/language/unicode) and [Boehm et al's Cords/Ropes](https://www.cs.tufts.edu/comp/150FP/archive/hans-boehm/ropes.pdf).
 Texts store their grapheme cluster count and either a compact list of 8-bit ASCII characters (for ASCII text), a list of 32-bit normal-form grapheme cluster values (see below), a compressed form of grapheme clusters with a lookup table, or a (roughly) balanced binary tree representing a concatenation.
 The upside of this approach is that repeated concatenations are typically a constant-time operation, which will occasionally require a small rebalancing operation.
 Text is stored in a format that is highly memory-efficient and index-based text operations (like retrieving an arbitrary index or slicing) are very fast: typically a constant-time operation for arbitrary unicode text, but in the worst case scenario (text built from many concatenations), `O(log(n))` time with very generous constant factors typically amounting to only a handful of steps.
-Since concatenations use shared substructures, they are very memory-efficient and can be used efficiently for applications like implementing a text editor that stores a full edit history of a large file's contents.
+Since concatenations use shared substructures, they are very memory-efficient for applications where you want to store many versions of a large text with modifications.
+For example, if you are implementing a text editor, you can naively store the full text contents of a file at each point in its edit history, and it will only have a small memory footprint because of shared substructures in the text.

 ### Normal-Form Graphemes